 This is normally the main cause behind pushed iron shots.
 What you often see with 'pushers' is the ball too far back in the stance.
 The problem here is that the club strikes the ball too early on its arc.
 The club will naturally be pointing a little right in this scenario.
 This can often happen to golfers who regularly play in the wind - they move the ball back in their stance to help them play the low punch shot.
 However, it becomes too extreme and ends up causing a push.

-The photograph above shows a ball position that is too far back, the photograph below shows what happens to your shoulder alignment if the ball is this far back.
+The photograph above shows a ball position that is too far back and what that does to your shoulder alignment.
 You should be able to see how the shaft of the club is pointing well right of the target - the positioning of your body here is a crucial element in how to aim in golf.
 This explains why the ball starts out to the right in this scenario.

 Instead, set the ball a fraction left of middle in your stance.
 From here, your shoulders should be much better aligned and you should find it much easier to deliver the club back square to the ball at impact.